DavisPL-Teaching/119/lecture5/README.md

 Announcements and reminders:

-- HW2 due Monday
+- HW2 due Monday (in 5 days)

-  Partial autograder is now available to try out!
+  Partial autograder is now available!
+  Try it out ahead of time

-  It will give you a score out of a maximum of 28.
+  It will give you a preliminary score out of a maximum of 28.
+  (Currently 38 - will be updated after this evening, will be 28.)

+- ICYMI:

+  + `github_help.md` file for setting up your own Git repo!

+  + `hints.md` has hints for some problems.

+- Some extra MapReduce material in `extras/` - some of this is covered as part of your homework

 Plan:

 - Part 4: Data Partitioning

 - (If time) Part 5 on DataFrames

+Any questions?